LGBTQIA+ Therapy in St. Petersburg, FL

 Identity and the work of becoming

 Coming out is not a single moment.
 It is a process, and it looks different for everyone.
-Some people come out very early in life (teens, twenties, or even earlier) with a clear sense of who they are and what they need.
+Some people come out in their twenties with a clear sense of who they are and what they need.
 Others arrive in their thirties, forties, fifties, or beyond, after decades of a life that looked one way on the outside and felt another way on the inside.

 Coming out later in life carries its own particular weight.
 There is often grief alongside the relief.
 Grief for the years that passed before you knew, or before you let yourself know.
 Grief for the version of yourself that had to stay hidden in order to survive, or to belong, or simply to get through the day.
 That grief is real and it deserves space, even when the overall experience of coming out is also joyful and freeing.